alexvgjm/point-it-out/readme.md

 # Point it out! (pointitout)

-A tiny (~1.3 Kb), zero-dependencies JavaScript library to mark/point out DOM elements using another absolutely positioned elements or procedurally generated SVGs.
+A tiny (~1.3 Kb), zero-dependencies JavaScript library to mark/point out DOM elements using absolutely positioned elements or procedurally generated SVGs.

 NOTE: in a very early stage of development